jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 When deployed within a [spark-on-kubernetes](https://spark.apache.org/docs/latest/running-on-kubernetes.html) cluster, Enterprise Gateway can easily support cluster-managed kernels distributed across the cluster.
 Enterprise Gateway will also provide standalone (i.e., _vanilla_) kernel invocation (where spark contexts are not automatically created) which also benefits from their distribution across the cluster.

-We are using helm templates to manage Kubernetes resource configurations, which allows an end user to easily customize their Enterprise Gateway deployment.
+We are using helm templates to manage Kubernetes resource configurations, which allows an end-user to easily customize their Enterprise Gateway deployment.

 There are two main deployment scenarios if RBAC is enabled in your Kubernetes cluster:

 1. Deployment user has **_Cluster Administrator Access_**.
 In this scenario, you have full access to the cluster and can deploy all components as needed.
 2. Deployment user has **_Namespace Administrator Access_**.
-This is typical for shared multitenant environments where each Team has control over their namespace, but not the cluster.
+This is typical for shared multi-tenant environments where each Team has control over their namespace, but not the cluster.
 In this scenario, your cluster Administrator can deploy the RBAC resources and Kernel Image Puller and you can deploy Enterprise Gateway.

 ## Prerequisites